The Parameterized Complexity of Domination-type Problems and Application to Linear Codes: Blind Multi-Tape Non-Determinis tic Turing Machine

 \item $\sigma(i,l,s,t)$ outputs true iff the cell $l$ of tape $t$ contains the symbol $s$ before step $i$.
 Let $w$ be the input word of the machine, located on tape 1.

-One can see in the definition of $\sigma(i,l,s,t)$ for $i>0$ that there are three different cases: either the head was not pointing out the cell $l$, so the symbol remains unchanged; or the head was pointing out the cell $l$, and the symbol has been written in the previous step; or the head was on the cell but the transition was blind, so the symbol was already $s$. \end{itemize}
+One can see in the definition of $\sigma(i,l,s,t)$ for $i>0$ that there are three different cases: either the head was not pointing at the cell $l$, so the symbol remains unchanged; or the head was pointing at the cell $l$, and the symbol has been written in the previous step; or the head was on the cell but the transition was blind, so the symbol was already $s$. \end{itemize}

 Notice that these gates have a bounded fan-in, and that the recursion is on the number of transitions, so their depth is bounded by the parameter $k$.
-Notice also that there is a polynomial number of such gates since there are $k.2k.m$, $\mu$ gates and $k.2k.|\Sigma|.m$, $\sigma$ gates.
+Notice also that there is a polynomial number of such gates since there are $k\cdot 2k\cdot m$, $\beta$ gates and $k\cdot 2k\cdot |\underline{\Gamma}|\cdot m$, $\sigma$ gates.